 3. Activities with fractions your students will love: Valentine’s Day Color by Number

-This engaging activity with fractions includes 3 versions of each color by number picture, perfect for 3rd, 4th, and 5th grade students.
+This engaging activity with fractions includes 3 versions of each color-by-number picture, perfect for 3rd, 4th, and 5th-grade students.
 So whether you’re looking for a review lesson or just a way to add some extra excitement to your fractions unit, this Valentine’s Day activity with fractions is the perfect solution.

 4. Activities with fractions your students will love: Valentine’s Day Bake-Off